bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is the representation of your code in the browser.
+It displays html elements with their css styles and acts upon their functionality created by javascript.

 2. What is an event?

+An event is an interaction with an element on a webpage or an action executed by the user with their computer.

 3. What is an event listener?

+An event listener is an action that awaits for an event to be registered by the DOM.
+They can add or remove functionality and styles from a webpage.

 4. Why would we convert a NodeList into an Array?

+To be able to use array methods on it.

 5. What is a component?

+A component is a block of code that creates a specific 'thing' on a webpage.
+They can be created from data that is requested from a server or by hardcoding them.
+We create components to keep our code DRY.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product